-MHIC as the sole member of the HNEF LLCs', has entered into an agreement with HNEF LP to provide investment and management services.
+MHIC as the sole member of the HNEF LLCs', has entered into agreements with HNEF I LP and HNEF II LP to provide investment and management services.

-Under the terms of this agreement, MHIC provides asset management services to assist in the organization, administration, and management of HNEF LPs' affairs.
-These fees are earned monthly at a rate of 2% of the weighted average of aggregate entity investments made by HNEF LP, and are payable quarterly, subject to available cash flow.
-During the years ended December 31, 2021 and 2020, MHIC earned \$420,885 and \$419,065, respectively, in fees for services provided to HNEF LP.
+Under the terms of these agreements, MHIC provides asset management services to assist in the organization, administration, and management of the limited partnerships' affairs.
+These fees are earned monthly at a rate of 2% of the weighted average of aggregate entity investments made by HNEF I LP and HNEF II LP, and are payable quarterly, subject to available cash flow.
+During the years ended December 31, 2022 and 2021, MHIC earned \$403,364 and \$420,885, respectively, in fees for services provided.

-Additionally, MHIC pays certain third party operating expenses on behalf of HNEF LP, which are reimbursable to MHIC when paid.
+Additionally, MHIC pays certain third party operating expenses on behalf of HNEF I LP and HNEF II LP, which are reimbursable to MHIC when paid.

-At December 31, 2021, 2020 and 2019, amounts receivable in connection with these contractual fees totaled \$422,440, \$419,065 and \$407,852, respectively, and there were no contract liabilities.
+At December 31, 2022, 2021 and 2020, amounts receivable in connection with these contractual fees totaled \$497,342, \$422,440 and \$419,065, respectively, and there were no contract liabilities.